CNRS-DSI-Dev/group_custom/README.md

 Group Custom
 ============

-OwnCloud application: create and manage Custom Groups.
+ownCloud application: create and manage Custom Groups.

 App has been forked / patched for CNRS (French National Center for Scientific Research) use in ownCloud 7:
 * user can share with custom groups they're member of